DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 ---

 ## **Scenario**
-As a junior data analyst on Bellabeat's marketing analytics team, my role is to uncover trends in the Smart Device space and provide high-level recommendations for how these trends can inform Bellabeat's marketing team.
+As a junior data analyst on Bellabeat's marketing analytics team, my role is to uncover trends in the smart device space and provide high-level recommendations on how these trends can inform Bellabeat's marketing team.
 My analysis will focus on one of Bellabeat's products in this case.
-These insights will guide Bellabeat's marketing strategy and be presented to the executive team so they can make data-driven decisions for future Bellabeats marketing campaigns.
+These insights will guide Bellabeat's marketing strategy and be presented to the executive team so they can make data-driven decisions for future Bellabeat's marketing campaigns.
-We chose **Bellabeats Leaf** (Bellabeat’s classic wellness tracker can be worn as a bracelet, necklace, or clip.
-The Leaf tracker connects to the Bellabeat app to track activity, sleep, and stress)
+We chose **Bellabeat's Leaf** (Bellabeat's classic wellness tracker can be worn as a bracelet, necklace, or clip.
+The Leaf tracker connects to the Bellabeat's app to track activity, sleep, and stress)

 ---